daylyweb/music/README.md

 ## Introduction

-An application for searching and playing music. music resource (json type) provided by QQ music API service (Tencent Holdings ltd.)
+An application for searching and playing music.

+Music resources (json type) are provided by QQ music API service (Tencent Holdings Ltd.)

 ## Main function